 This is great for maintaining a consistent brand for your product and its documentation.

-<slug>.readthedocs.iofor Read the Docs Community
+<project name>.readthedocs.iofor Read the Docs Community.

 - How to manage custom domains

 How to create and manage custom domains for your project.

 SSL certificates are automatically issued through Cloudflare for every custom domain.
 No extra set up is required beyond configuring your project’s custom domain.

 - CDN caching